AshvinVKaimal/simple_renderer/README.md

 # Simple Physically Based Renderer using Ray Tracing

 This is a simple physically based renderer that uses ray tracing algorithms to render 3D scenes with realistic lighting and shading.
-Made for the CS7-302 Computer Graphics course at IIIT Hyderabad.
+The renderer supports basic ray tracing features such as ray-sphere intersection, ray-plane intersection, and ray-triangle intersection, as well as more advanced features such as Monte Carlo path tracing, importance sampling, and physically based shading models.

 ## Dependencies